Témoignages missionaire – Thailand

-We are now in october.
-It is the end of the rainy season, and the roads are impracticable.
+We are now in october, the end of the rainy season, and the roads are impracticable.
 Blaija is in good health, she has never seen the doctor.
-The child was to be delivered, as it is oftentimes, at home.
-They say that Blaija had the intuition to entrust the child to her young husband… A few hours later, the evening turned into a tragedy for the young mother, but her child is safe, it is a little girl.
-The mountain is in shock.
-Contacted by a neighbor who climbed to the top to get a phone signal, the karen sisters and myself leave on motorcycle with the catechist and a few young people of the village who came looking for us.
+The child was to be delivered, as often, at home.
+They say that Blaija had the intuition to entrust the child to her young husband… A few hours later, the evening turned into a tragedy for the young mother, but her child is safe, a little girl.
+The mountain is in complete shock.
+Alerted by a neighbor who climbed to the top to get a phone signal, the karen sisters and myself leave on motorcycle with the catechist and a few young people of the village who came looking for us.
 Arriving at Takodé, we visit the family and stay close to them.
-There are many people in the house of the christian chief, crowded with villagers who came to pray and show their compassion.
+The christian chief’s house was overcrowded with villagers who came to pray and show their compassion.

 And oh desolation, the suffering of the family was not yet finished.
 One month later, the young husband, inconsolable, puts an end to his life.
 The parents of Blaija are in disarray.
 We arrive very quickly.
 We pray.
 The family, their faith shaken, seeks answers.
 So I put Takodé under the double intercession of saint Theresa and Father Jacques Hamel, for love to grow and that there may appear, in the death of Blaija and her husband, the first fruits of the tragedy : prayer, fidelity and support.
 For it is Blaija who whispers softly to our hearts, not the memory of a dark night, but rather the fervor and generosity of those who come together to pray and help.

 It is in rememberence of her, and to encourage her family, that I invite the young people of the french chaplaincy to spend a few days at Takodé to celebrate Easter there, last April.
 This visit would bring much comfort to the whole village, I thought…